Skip to main content

 Information That You Provide to Us

 As you interact with our Site or Services, we only collect Personal Information that is relevant and reasonably necessary for us to provide our Services to you.
 This includes any information you provide via webforms, the chat function on our Site, uploads to our Site, and through telephone calls, letters, emails and other communications with you.
-In addition, the Site uses a chatbot for any questions you might have.
-Please do not provide any sensitive Personal Information in the chatbot or in our communications with you.
+In addition, we the Site uses a chatbot for any questions you might have.
+Please do not provide any sensitive Personal Information in on the chatbot or in our communications with you.

 In the previous 12 months, we have collected the following Personal Information: